Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Denmark built the tools the world uses to manage cookie consent.
 Then it declared Google Analytics non-compliant, made cookie enforcement a 2026 priority, and discovered that 84% of its own websites still violate the rules it helped pioneer.
 Denmark armed both sides of the cookie war.

-And there's a deeper irony.
+And here's the irony I can't get past.
 Between 2015 and 2020, Denmark's own tax portal (TastSelv Borger) leaked the CPR numbers of 1.26 million Danish citizens through Google Analytics.
 A software bug appended citizens' national ID numbers to the URL every time they updated account settings, sending those numbers to Google and Adobe analytics.
 One-fifth of Denmark's population.
 For five years.
+In plain English: 1 Dane in 5 had their national ID sitting in a US analytics tool.
 The country learned firsthand what happens when analytics tools access data they shouldn't.

 Denmark doesn't just regulate cookie consent.
 It experienced the consequences of getting it wrong, built the tools to fix it, and then set some of the strictest rules in Europe.
-That history is why Datatilsynet's 2026 enforcement push is not just regulatory posturing.
+That history is why I'd take Datatilsynet's 2026 enforcement push seriously.
+It isn't regulatory posturing.

 What's coming: the Digital Omnibus and Denmark's own push

 Denmark is simultaneously enforcing strict cookie consent rules domestically while pushing to loosen them at the EU level.
-That's not a contradiction.
+That's not a contradiction, as I read it.
 It's strategy.

 During its EU Council Presidency (July-December 2025), Denmark circulated a non-paper proposing targeted revisions to the GDPR and ePrivacy Directive.
 The key proposal: exempt companies from cookie consent where personal data is collected for "technical purposes and simple statistics."
 Justice Minister Peter Hummelgaard told Euronews: "We will set a focus on modernising the regulatory landscape, by specially focusing on the GDPR."

 Until the Omnibus passes, Denmark's current rules remain in force.
 Every analytics cookie requires consent.
-The fastest way to get 100% visitor visibility without waiting for EU legislation: use analytics that don't store anything on the visitor's device in the first place.
+The fastest way to see your whole audience again without waiting for EU legislation: use analytics that don't store anything on the visitor's device in the first place.

 What this means for your website